 - Minimum down payment

-If you live in a region where your income is enough to reasonably make a mortgage payment, but home values exceed your ability to qualify for a traditional mortgage, a few extra percentage points in a maximum debt-to-income ratio could allow you to buy a decent home in your area.
+If you live in a region (be it Fairview or Franklin or anywhere else) where your income is enough to reasonably make a mortgage payment, but home values exceed your ability to qualify for a traditional mortgage, a few extra percentage points in a maximum debt-to-income ratio could allow you to buy a decent home in your area.

 How Do I Qualify for an FHA Loan?